gihrig/dotfiles/README.md

 > - - Terminal used to run this script must have full disk access
 > - ssh key for GitHub account
 > - Passphrase for Github ssh key
+> Transfer or Reset
+> - Empty Trash (reset does not!)
+> - System Settings > Transfer or Reset > Erase All Content and Settings

 > Create an admin user that will execute this utility
+> Set Machine Name (updates User and Hostname) - System Settings > General > About
+> Set Full Disk Access for terminal - System Settings > Privacy & Security > Full Disk Access > +
 > Login with an appropriate Apple ID for Mac App Store support
 > Install Xcode from the App Store
 >